willfineberg/chi-tif-parser/README.md

 Please refer back to this table for concise explanations of variables while utilizing the app.

-[^1]: Data is released annually each summer (for the prior year) around June 30th.
+[^1]: Data is released annually (for the prior year) around June 30th.
 Expect the GEE Top TIFs Web Map to be updated around that time.
 [^2]: The GEE Editor requires you to register with a Google account.
 Earth Engine is free for non-commercial use.
+[^3]: Updated 2025-08-24